davidkel/davidkel.github.io/docs/Operations/introduction.md

 There will be some mention of playground in the context of the docker images provided by Hyperledger Composer however.

+## Versioning between client side Composer and runtime Composer
+TBD: Versioning requirements, tricky one to decide where this should go in the book, so I put it here.

 ### [Next - The Hyperledger Composer security model](./idsandparts.md)